How to do something

 Choice of MD timestep

-Small timeteps result in slower dynamics but if the timesteps are too large can lead to system instability.
+Small timeteps result in slower dynamics but overly large timesteps can lead to system instability.
 Ideally, the timestep must be small enough to be able to track the fastest motion in the system.
-Classically, this would be the bonds that contain the lightest atoms such as those bonds that contain the hydrogen atoms.
+Classically, this would involve bonds with the lightest atoms, such as the bonds that contain hydrogen atoms.

-TIP:Using the directive variable timestep can provide a clue what is the suitable value for your system.
-For example, by looking at the reported timestep in the CONFIG file (the fifth value after the title).
+TIP:Using the variable timestep directive can provide a clue what is the suitable value for your system: this can be found from the reported timestep in the CONFIG file (the fifth value after its title).

-If those fastest mode of motions can be removed, then larger timesteps can be used.
+If these fastest modes of motion can be removed, then larger timesteps can be used.
 For molecular systems, typical timestep values are shown below:

 All-harmonic bond systems: ~0.5 fs.

-Harmonic bonds but hydrogen-containing bonds are constrained: ~2.0 fs
+Harmonic bonds but replacing hydrogen-containing bonds with fixed-length constraints: ~2.0 fs

 For more details about timestep, please see: J-I Choe and Byungchul Kim, ‘Proper Time Step for Molecular Dynamics’, Bull.
 Korean Chem.
 Soc., 21, p419 (2000)